c4software/YASB/README.rst

 			"plugins":[], # Enable plugin for this demo project "title_as_name": False, # Use the title in the RST as the filename for the output "theme":"./theme/demo/", # Folder of the theme
 			"build_diff":False, # Enable the differencial build, if True the Yasb script will build only New or Modified file since the last build.
-Be carrefull this
+			# ...
 		}

-For a full example you can take a look at the Demo Project.
+For a full/working example you can take a look at the Sample Project (`YASB-SAMPLE`_).

 **Note:** *All Flags/Settings you put in this stucture will be available in your templates.*